-A key player in financing the economy, our mission is to offer the best solutions to advise and connect individuals, companies and institutions, to guide them in developing their projects, managing their financial means and covering their risks, ensuring a long-term positive impact on the environment that surrounds us, mindful of the different stakeholders in our ecosystem.
+As a key player in financing the economy, operating in 67 countries, our mission is to offer the best solutions to advise and connect individuals, companies and institutions, in order to support them in the development of their projects, the management of their financial means and their risk coverage.
+Sensitive to the different stakeholders within our ecosystem, we also strive to ensure the generation of a long-term positive impact on the environment surrounding us.

 Frédéric Oudéa, Chief Executive Officer

 An over-indebted person is vulnerable and should not be granted any further credit.
 Having said that, access to a bank account and payment methods means they are not totally excluded from society in general.
 Societe Generale offers a range of alternative means of payment to make the bank easier.
 Généris, which is available for a modest monthly fee, is the everyday banking package that has been designed to help customers in situations of financial hardship to manage their accounts, in particular through payment methods adapted to their needs and capped costs in the event of an incident.

 There is a dedicated system for customers with a serious health risk.
 At the same time, the Group offers its customers a range of practical and educational tools: an online budget calculator to assess repayment ability, an online educational section about the various types of loans and how they work, a mobile app to follow and manage their budget, etc. In October 2016, on the occasion of the French National Carers Day, Societe Generale supplemented its range of personal insurance policies with the launch of new dependency solutions, one of which is specifically designed to cover the issues faced by carers.

 Societe Generale has been expanding its range of pan-African Mobile Banking and Mobile Payment solutions since 2015, with the objectives of bringing traditional banking to its customers and of promoting financial inclusion and access to banking through alternative banking models in addition to its traditional banking model